jfilby/Productivia/docs/project/Problems encountered.md

 Sometimes I encounter the error "Sorry something went wrong, can you repeat?".
 This error occurs for messages that have previously worked fine.

+This typically happens when:
+- Copying and pasting in rapid succession (e.g. from a test script).
-This typically happens when when telling the agent to use a suggestion it generated as input for a tool.
+- Telling the agent to use a suggestion it generated as input for a tool, which suggests an internal rate limiting issue.

 ## Tools sometimes struggled to map complex endpoints with the LLM